pyeventsourcing/eventsourcing/docs/topics/installing.rst

 broken by changes in the library.
 Migrating to new major versions is also encouraged, but by definition this may involve your making changes to your project to adjust for the backward incompatibilities introduced by the new major version.
-Of course, if you wish, feel free to pin only the major version.
+Of course it's your project so, if you wish, feel free to pin the major and minor and point version, or indeed only the major version.

 Install options